Chart Color Schemes

 California Gully faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Educational participation is notably high, with 30.1% of residents currently enrolled in formal education.
-This includes 11.5% in primary education, 8.9% in secondary education, and 2.5% pursuing tertiary education.
+Educational participation is high, with 30.1% of residents currently enrolled in formal education, comprising 11.5% in primary, 8.9% in secondary, and 2.5% in tertiary education.

 Frequently Asked Questions - Education